andreaferretti/kmeans/README.md

 **Chapel**

-before compiling chapel please do:
+Before compiling chapel please do:

 	export CHPL_LLVM=llvm

-to enable LLVM support (used in json import in C)
+to enable LLVM support (this is used for the json import in C).
+Then, make sure that `chpl` is on your `$PATH` (for instance with `source source util/setchplenv.sh`).
+Finally:

 	make
 	./kmeans